krusynth/digitalpolicy/content/_info/software-development.md

 ## Getting Software Tools

-To start, it's a good idea to check your ageny's [Approved Software List](/policies/cybersecurity/#approved-software-list) to see what tools are already allowed to be used.
+To start, it's a good idea to check your agency's [Approved Software List](/policies/cybersecurity/#approved-software-list) to see what tools are already allowed to be used.
 If the tool you want to use is not on that list, you'll either need to choose one that is, or get it added through your agency's governance process.
 That process can be very lengthy and typically requires a lot of documentation, so you'll need to plan for this in your timelines.

 After that, you'll need to make sure [you have funding for any needed licenses or other costs](/policies/procurement/#planning).
 All tools have some sort of upkeep around them - even just for account management - so in most cases you'll probably need a labor contract to support anything new, or anything you're building.